apegraduate8/react-firehouse/README.md

 Let's create three components, `App.js`, `House.js`, and `HouseList.js`.
 Be sure to manage your state in App.js.

 In `App.js`, create a function that grabs all of the firehouses and saves them in state.
+We can find all of the firehouse data in the provided json file `data/firehouse.json`.
 Let's also ceate a function that selects one firehouse and updates the state current firehouse.

 ## Step 3